-Are you prepared for your interview, can you can these basic Interview questions on Oracle.
+Have you prepared for your interview, can you answer these basic Interview questions on Oracle.

 Oracle is a database server that is used to handle data in a structured manner.
 It lets its users to retrieve and to store data in a way that multiple users can access similar data at the same time.
 Oracle achieves this with high efficiency.
 Many security checks are followed to limit access to authorized users only and to retrieve data in case of accidental data loss.